bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:37:06

 yeah.
-Put them together, concatenate, put them in a transaction, and the transaction is valid.
+Put them together, `concatenate`, put them in a transaction, and the transaction is valid.
-When we're talking about Music 1, the three round scheme, the setup, key setup is still a single round.
+When we're talking about `MuSig1`, the three round scheme, the setup, `key setup` is still a `single round`.

 Speaker 2: 00:37:21

-Yes, it's still like everyone kind of creates their own public key and just publishes to the other participant or even to some outside party.
+Yes, it's still like everyone kind of creates their own `public key` and just publishes to the other participant or even to some outside party.
-And you can still take all of these individual public keys and there is a public algorithm that even an outside party can run and combine the individual public keys to an aggregate public key that then represents the entire group.
+And you can still take all of these `individual public keys` and there is a `public algorithm` that even an outside party can run and combine the individual public keys to an `aggregate public key` that then represents the `entire group`.
 This is still true for all of the music variants, which is a pretty useful property.

 Speaker 0: 00:37:50

-And so at signing time, however, music one has three rounds, which means it's sort of everyone comes up with a nonce, needs to reveal the hash of the nonce.
+And so at signing time, however, `MuSig1` has `three rounds`, which means it's sort of everyone comes up with a nonce, needs to reveal the hash of the `nonce`.
 After everyone has revealed the hashes of their nonce, then everybody reveals their nonce.
 But they can only do so after everybody has revealed the hashes of their nonces.
 And then after everyone has revealed all their nonces, everyone comes up with a partial signature.